Figma Integration: From Embeds to a Real Design Model

 A browseable selector over paste-a-link

-The link approach would have been faster to ship, but it would have kept the burden entirely on authors: know the right link, keep it updated when files changed, re-paste when it broke.
+A link approach would have shipped faster, but kept the burden on authors: know the link, keep it updated, re-paste when it broke.
 The selector inverted that.
-Authors browse connected files, pick the node they want, and Knapsack holds the stable reference — one selection experience that could serve multiple block types and future surfaces, rather than a per-block URL field each team had to manage themselves.
+Authors pick a node, and Knapsack holds the stable reference: one selection experience serving multiple block types.

 Snapshot model over live sync

-A live sync would mean designs could change underneath documentation at any time, with no signal to authors and no control over when updates landed.
-The snapshot model inverted that: Figma content stays stable within a Knapsack branch until an author deliberately triggers a sync.
-Nothing updates without someone deciding it should — the same kind of intentionality the branch workflow gave authors over documentation changes.
+Live sync would mean designs could change underneath documentation at any time, with no signal or control.
+The snapshot model fixed that: content stays stable within a branch until an author deliberately triggers a sync.
+Nothing moves until someone decides it should, the same intentionality the branch workflow gave authors elsewhere.

 Components and variants as first-class node types

-Treating components and variants as distinct node types rather than flattening everything to "frame" was more complex to build but essential to the project's goal.
-The difference between "show this frame" and "document this component" is meaningful for design system teams.
-Building that distinction into the node model from the start meant the integration could support proper component documentation rather than just visual embedding.
+Treating components and variants as distinct types, rather than flattening everything to "frame," was harder to build but essential.
+"Show this frame" and "document this component" are different jobs, and building that distinction into the node model from the start meant we could support real component documentation, not just visual embedding.

 Linking Figma components to Knapsack components

-Once a Figma component was linked to its Knapsack counterpart, its properties and variants were automatically mapped to the coded component's props and API.
-That mapping surfaced as a structured data view directly on the component page — design spec and coded spec side by side, without leaving the doc, without manual syncing, without a spreadsheet.
+Once a Figma component was linked to its Knapsack counterpart, its properties and variants mapped automatically to the coded component's props and API.
+Teams got a structured data view right on the component page: design spec and coded spec side by side, instead of a spreadsheet someone had to update by hand.

 05 — Outcomes & Results